DigitalPhonetics/BetterFinetuning/README.md

 and can explicitly improve cross-class variance and within-class invariance in the embedding space, especially for some fuzzy speech properties.
 Additionally, to the best of our knowledge, this work is the first that explores the use of Barlow Twins in the speech domain.

+The code is not fully complete yet, we are still cleaning up parts.
+All of the experiments / training code for the wav2vec backbone are public already.
+The alternative HuBert backbone as well as the data handling pipeline will come soon™

 ---
 ### Installation